mkner/robo-time/docs/clocks.rst

 | for the type of time awareness, time variations and time representation.
 |

+.. function:: imap(x, in_min, in_max, out_min, out_max)

+   maps an integer value in the range **[in_min, in_max]** to interval **[out_min, out_max]**
+   analogous to arduino map function that uses long int numeric types if the value x is a non-integer type it is converted to an int

+  :param x: input numeric value to map
+  :param in_min: lower bound of input range
+  :param in_max: upper bound of input range
+  :param out_min: lower bound of output range
+  :param out_max: upper bound of output range

+  :return: bounded value
+  :rtype: int

 .. function:: time()

    command line function
    prints the current time in HH:MM:SS format

  :param: None

  :return: printed string

 .. function:: date()

    command line function
    prints the current date in YYYY:MM:DD format

   :param: None